 Yes, ease-of-access and the ability to perform quality-control checks are great — if that’s something you need.
 However, with the power of access and the ability to make adjustments, comes the drawback of slower speed.

-Varying productivity: With demand soaring for unconventional boxes that come in all weird sizes, shapes and their own inconveniences, adapting to the complex needs of the market has become more important than ever.
+With the demand soaring for unconventional boxes that come in all weird sizes, shapes and their own inconveniences, adapting to the complex needs of the market has become more important than ever.

 Depending on the types of boxes you produce and what ways you implement to maximize the capacity of your folder-gluer, productivity can vary drastically.